-If you want to go to law school, you must take the Law School Admission Test, a.k.a. the LSAT.
-All 201 law schools that belong to the Law School Admission Council (LSAC) (see the section, "What Have You Done for Me Lately?
-The LSAC" at the end of this chapter) require it.
-Law schools that don't require it may not be approved by the American Bar Association (ABA), which in turn may not qualify you for admission to a state bar, so be careful about choosing a school that doesn't.
+- Exploring the various sections of the LSAT - ▶ Understanding the LSAT scoring system f you want to go to law school, you must take the Law School Admission Test, a.k.a. the LSAT.
+The more than 200 law schools that belong to the Law School Admission Council (LSAC) require it (see the later section "What Have You Done for Me Lately?
+The LSAC" for info about the LSAC).
+Law schools that don't require it may not be approved by the American Bar Association (ABA), which in turn may not qualify you for admission to a state bar, so be careful about choosing a school that doesn't require the LSAT.